CloudNativeSDWAN/cnwan-automation/fish-scripting/README.md

     brew install fish yq cdrtools gettext expect openssl gnu-tar govc

+Please note that on some systems, including macOS the `openssl` library is symlinked to a different SSL/TLS library which may not have the required features.
+Make sure that you have an actual OpenSSL in you shell path first, by running `openssl version`.

 ## Selective useful resources used to develop the scripts

 - [Scripting `gcloud` CLI commands](https://cloud.google.com/sdk/docs/scripting-gcloud)